pixshatterer/TMMT-Engine/README.md

 TMMT templating class
 =============

-When mustache was to big, just a really Tiny-Mini_Micro Templating class :)
+When mustache was too big, then we need just a really Tiny-Mini_Micro Templating class :)

 V.1.0
 ---